danbudris/trafficSniffer/README.md

 ## Start the application
 From the project root: `sudo python -m trafficSniffer.trafficSniffer`

 This will start the traffic sniffer, on port 80, and the report thread.
-The traffic sniffer will continuously sniff traffic while the report thread will display and update-in-place a traffic report to standardout every 10 seconds.
+The traffic sniffer will continuously sniff traffic while the report thread will display and update-in-place a traffic report to standard out every 10 seconds.

 To exit the application, use a keyboard interrupt -- `ctrl + c`.
 The `curses` library may cause your terminal to behave strangely, including blank input.
 Enter the command `reset` to reset the stdout pipe.

 ## Run the Unit Test
 From the project root: `sudo python -m unittest tests.anomalyDetectionTests`

 This will run the unit tests for the anaomaly detection methods of the `httpSniffer` class.
 Currently, these three units tests will check if:
 - The alert triggers if there are more than 10 hits in the last 2 minutes
+- The alert will not trigger if there are more than 10 hits total, but not in the last 2 minutes
 - The alert will not trigger if there are fewer than 10 hits in the last 2 minutes
-- The alert will trigger and then recover if the number of hits in the last 2 minutes drops below 10
+- The alert will trigger and then recover if the number of hits in the last 2 minutes drops from more than 10 to less than 10

 ## How we could imporve or extend trafficSniffer
 - Use `matplotlib`, `plotly` or some other charting library to generate on-demand histroical traffic charts.
 Utilizing `pandas` as the data storage and manipulation mechanims opens up a whole world of possibilities for time-series analysis and visualzation.